gatsbyjs/gatsby/docs/blog/gatsbygram-case-study/index.md

 we have a JSON data blob scraped from an Instagram user profile.
 From this we want to generate a page for each image.
-We couldn't do this with a typical static site generator, but Gatsby lets you define routes programmatically through the `createPages` api using any data you have available.
+We couldn't do this with a typical static site generator, but Gatsby lets you define routes programmatically through the `createPages` API using any data you have available.

 Here is how we define pages from our JSON data for Gatsbygram at build time: